very-amused/argon2-wasm/docs/README.md

       wasmRoot: '/argon2',
       simd: true, /* The worker will test SIMD support by validating {wasmRoot}/simd-test.wasm, and load a build with SIMD instructions if possible */
-      pthread: false /* The worker will test shared memory support, and load a build with pthread/multithreading instructions if possible */ }
+      pthread: true /* The worker will test shared memory support, and load a build with pthread/multithreading instructions if possible */ }
   })